 At one point, a section of the levee became supersaturated and water leaked through it, requiring major sandbagging and earthworks to be undertaken.
-This work not only prevented flood waters from entering the pits but also averted a potential major environmental design and construction of the levee right, the need for regular levee maintenance and the value of having an emergency plan that can be quickly put into effect during a major flood event.
+This work not only prevented flood waters from entering the pits but also averted a potential major environmental incident and operational loss had the mine flooded.

+The flood crisis highlighted the importance of getting the design and construction of the levee right, the need for regular levee maintenance and the value of having an emergency plan that can be quickly put into effect during a major flood event.